Nickynk/Energy_optimal_AUV_controller/README.md

 # Describution
 In this project, the objective is to prolong the endurance of autonomous underwater vehicles with advanced energy-optimal control design.
 The code includes the implementation and design details for the energy-optimal controller developed based on model predictive control framework.
+For more details about the implementation, please refer to open-source code under the controller directory in https://bitbucket.org/account/user/droplabumich/projects/SPSF.

 # Dependencies
 - Numpy